 Aircalin offers cabin connectivity with GX Aviation

-Aircalin has partnered with SITAONAIR to offer passengers and crew inflight connectivity for the first time, all powered by Inmarsat’s award-winning GX Aviation broadband solution
+Aircalin has partnered with SITAONAIR (now SITA FOR THE AIRCRAFT) to offer passengers and crew inflight connectivity for the first time, all powered by Inmarsat’s award-winning GX Aviation broadband solution

 One of the biggest news announcements at APEX Expo last year was Aircalin’s plans to introduce high-speed inflight connectivity across its new fleet of Airbus A320neo and A330neo aircraft, which are being delivered over the next couple of years as part of the airline’s strategic development programme.

 Less than 12 months later and Aircalin has returned to the global trade show with an impressive update.
 It has worked with aviation technology company SITAONAIR to implement a world-class solution, powered by Inmarsat’s GX Aviation, that is already keeping passengers and crew connected onboard its first A330neo.
 Rollout will continue at full pace on the rest of the fleet, with a second A330neo set to be activated next month.